wento777/React-Portfolio/README.md

   - The front end is at localhost 3000.

+# The URL of the functional, deployed application.

   # This project has been deployed to GitHub, here is the link: